 Is further investigation required to define the situation and/or problem?
 If so, describe.
+Incumbent may engage with peers, supervisor and other college personnel to determine whether the trends identified are unique or universal.

 Explain the analysis used to determine a solution(s) for the situation and/or problem.